segunfamisa/segunfamisa.github.io/_posts/2024-03-14-analyzing-gradle-dependencies.md

 ...
 ```

-On the other hand, if we already know which dependency we are looking for, we can use `dependencyInsight` task and specify the `group:name` or a part of the dependency name.
+On the other hand, if we already know which dependency we are looking for, we can use the `dependencyInsight` task and specify the `group:name` or a part of the dependency name.
 For example, to find out information about the arrow-kt dependency above, we can run:

 ```bash
 ./gradlew -q app:dependencyInsight --configuration debugCompileClasspath  --dependency arrow-kt